menu

 One downside of living in Hampton Bays, however, is that residents on average have to contend with a long commute, spending on average 33.79 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The education level of Hampton Bays ranks among the highest in the nation.
-Of the 25-and-older adult population in Hampton Bays, 42.63% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Hampton Bays is one of the most well-educated cities in the nation.
+42.63% of adults in Hampton Bays have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Hampton Bays in 2022 was $64,463, which is wealthy relative to New York and the nation.
 This equates to an annual income of $257,852 for a family of four.